 Installed in New York City by internationally renowned artists Gillie and Marc, the 5.2-metre tall artwork was launched mere 4 days before the death of Sudan.
 The sculpture became a powerful memorial, to which millions of residents and tourists flocked.

-On 2nd February 2019, the Melbourne public will be bewildered by the unveiling of The Wonderful Two, which will offer the creation of lifelong memories through a unique and interactive sculpture experience.
+On 2nd February 2019, The Wonderful Two was unveiled in Melbourne, offering lifelong memories through a unique and interactive sculpture experience.
 The bronze immortalization of Najin and Fatu by Australian eco-warrior artists Gillie and Marc will be instrumental in bringing hope to the survival of rhinos!

-The St Kilda Sea Baths are the stunning venue and location of The Wonderful Two!
-St Kilda Sea Baths houses an indoor saltwater pool, Health Club, Kite Boarding, Stand Up Paddle Boarding (SUP) and an array of bars, cafes and restaurants.
-Located on Melbourne’s most high profile beach, it is central to Melbourne’s bayside lifestyle.
+St Kilda Sea Baths: The St Kilda Sea Baths are the stunning venue and location of The Wonderful Two!
+St Kilda Sea Baths house an indoor saltwater pool, Health Club, Kite Boarding, Stand Up Paddle Boarding (SUP) and an array of bars, cafes and restaurants.
+Located on Melbourne’s most high-profile beach, it is central to Melbourne’s bayside lifestyle.
 It is well-known as a supporter and educator of the marine environment and the impact of litter on the world’s oceans.
-St Kilda Sea Baths is located on Melbourne's premier beach front and overlooks the idyllic and picturesque St Kilda Beach, St Kilda Pier and Port Phillip Bay.
+St Kilda Sea Baths are located on Melbourne's premier beachfront and overlook the idyllic and picturesque St Kilda Beach, St Kilda Pier and Port Phillip Bay.
 There is nothing else like it in Australia.
-With a history dating back to middle of the 19th Century, this Melbourne institution continues to define the ultimate bayside lifestyle.
-It is their view that ‘The Last Two’ is a topical example of the massive impacts humankind is having on our flora and fauna.
+With a history dating back to the middle of the 19th Century, this Melbourne institution continues to define the ultimate bayside lifestyle.
+It is their view that ‘The Last Two’ is a topical example of the massive impact’s humankind is having on our flora and fauna.
 It shines a bright light on how we must all work together to minimise our impact on the planet. www.seabaths.com.au

-For savvy travellers looking to work with African safari experts who offer trusted advice based on first hand experience and extensive knowledge living, guiding and travelling Africa.
+Encompass Africa: For savvy travellers looking to work with African safari experts who offer trusted advice based on first-hand experience and extensive knowledge living, guiding and travelling Africa.
 Unlike traditional travel, our personal service and passionate team create tailor-made journeys to Africa that enlighten travellers and support the conservation of Africa's wilderness, wildlife and communities.
 We make a difference one safari at a time.